oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/pca/README.md

 \end{bmatrix} $$

 Above example illustrate when deflating 4x4 matrix into 3x3, when doing QR decomposision, elements outside 3x3 matrix will be re-interpreted as zero and only 3x3 matrix element will be updated after QR decomposition.
 Shift value is subtracted when loading the diagonal values on the go.

+- QR Decompostion latency model

+$$ VecDepth = 8 + (4 + 3 \lceil log_{2}(p) \rceil) + 15 $$

+$$ Clks_{QRD} = \sum_{i=1}^{p}{max(i,vecDepth)} $$

+#### Fused $RQ$ and $E_{vec} Q$ computation
+In HLS, each loops is scheduled one after another, computing the $RQ$ and $E_{vec} Q$  matrix multiplication in separate loops will increase the latency.
+In this implementation both $RQ$ and $E_{vec} Q$ are computed in a single nested loop, using one full dot product for each operation.
+Similar to QR decompostion, masking is applied when computing $RQ$ in deflated matrices.

+While computing the $RQ$, subtracted shift is added back and the new shift value for next iteration is stored in a register.
+Logic to check the convergence is also implemented in this loop and boolen outcome of convergence is stored in register.
+This register is checked at the end of the iteration to deflate the matrix or exist the computation if 1x1 defalted matrix is reached.
+Further, a debug logic to detect the $QR$ decomposition failure by inspecting the orthogonolity of $Q$ matrix is implemented in this nested loop.
+This also require a full dot prduct to check all possible combination of vectors.

+#### Sorting
+After the QRD iteration, eigen values and eigen vectors need to be sorted.
+This reference design implements the selection sort, searching through all the elements and finding the next maimum element.
+A new memory is used to store the indexes of sorted elements, in order to elminate the latency for swapping elements.
+Additionally a register block is used as mask avoid checking the already sorted elements.

 This FPGA reference design demonstrates QR decomposition of matrices of complex/real numbers, a common operation employed in linear algebra.
 Matrix _A_ (input) is decomposed into a product of an orthogonal matrix _Q_ and an upper triangular matrix _R_.